microsoft/TypeChat/site/src/docs/typechat-in-5-minutes.md

 ## Providing a Model

-TypeChat is mostly model agnostic.
+TypeChat can be used with any language model.
 As long as you can construct an object with the following properties:

 ```ts